chora-io/mods/agent/spec/02_msg.md

 # Msg Service

-The `subject` module provides a message service for interacting with the state of the module.
+The `agent` module provides a message service for interacting with the state of the module.

-## Draft Definitions

-`MsgCreate` - create subject

-`MsgRemove` - remove subject

-`MsgUpdate` - update subject

 ## Proto Definitions